Last updated on .

 Lighthouse

-At the top of the tower, there are great views of Topkapi Palace, the Blue Mosque, Hagia Sophia, Galata Tower, and many more landmarks on the European side.
+At the top of the tower is an outdoor walkway around the cupola.
+From there, you’ll have great views of Topkapi Palace, the Blue Mosque, Hagia Sophia, Galata Tower, and many more landmarks on the European side.
 Looking north and east, you can see the Bosporus Bridge and Üsküdar.
 To the south is the Port of Haydarpaşa (Haydarpaşa Limanı).
+You can also look down on the courtyard.

 Looking towards the old city